jarosik10/jarosik10/README.md

 ### Hi, I'm Bartek 👋
 I am 24 years old and I am passionate about programming.
 The path that fascinates me the most and which I have chosen to take is the path of Frontend.
 Additionally, I am interested in telemedicine and machine learning.

-:office: I'm looking for a job as a Frontend developer.

-⚡ I’m currently working on Europe trip optimizer created in React. :mag_right: [Read more.](https://github.com/jarosik10/EuropeTripOptimizer)

 <!--
 **jarosik10/jarosik10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.